wp-plugins/updraftplus/readme.txt

 = Anything essential to know? =

 After you have set up UpdraftPlus, you must check that your backups are taking place successfully.
 WordPress is a complex piece of software that runs in many situations.
 Don't wait until you need your backups before you find out that they never worked in the first place.
-Remember, there's no warranty.
+Remember, there's no warranty and no guarantees - this is free software.

 = What exactly does UpdraftPlus back up ? =